 Students can re-establish their financial aid eligibility after successfully enrolling in and completing (without receiving state aid) at least 3 credits.
 Students must complete all credits with a cumulative GPA of 2.0 or higher.

-Students may appeal the cancellation of their financial aid by indicating in writing to the Office of Financial Aid (a) reasons why they did not achieve academic standards and (b) reasons why their aid eligibility should not be terminated or should be reinstated.
+Students may appeal the cancellation of their financial aid by indicating in writing to the Office of Financial Aid (a) reasons why they did not achieve academic standards, (b) reasons why their aid eligibility should not be terminated or should be reinstated, and (c) include a plan for how they will improve their academic performance in future semesters.
 Students should include appropriate documentation (letters from physicians or instructors, etc.) to support the statements in an appeal.
 Each appeal will be considered as precedent.
 Financial aid cannot be reinstated for a prior semester.

 Credits from prior schools that are accepted and applied towards a degree at DigiPen Institute of Technology will be counted in the total maximum time frame limits of eligibility for aid at DigiPen Institute of Technology.
 Until an official Transfer Credit Evaluation is completed by the Registrar, all prior credits will be assumed to be transferable.